 2100 E 151st St, Carmel

-What makes it special: Families, school groups and nature lovers can explore the science of Indiana woodlands and learn about the importance of preserving plants and animals in their natural habitats.
+Why it’s special: Families, school groups, and nature lovers can explore the science of Indiana woodlands and learn about the importance of preserving plants and animals in their natural habitats.

-What makes it special: The Zionsville Nature Center encourages Zionsville and Central Indiana families to actively participate in their native environment through educational and inquiry-based programs and activities.
-Free.
+Why it’s special: The Zionsville Nature Center encourages families to actively participate in their native environment through inquiry-based programs and activities.

 5. Pecar Park Nature Center